shiyuent/icarians.space/pages/about.md

 Xiaowei is a Ph.D. candidate (started at Sep.
 2017) in fluid mechanics under the supervision of [Prof. Richard Sanberg](https://findanexpert.unimelb.edu.au/profile/742813-richard-sandberg) at the [Unimelb Fluid Mechanics Group](https://fluids.eng.unimelb.edu.au/).

-I received a MPhil. in Bridge Engineering from Tongji University (同濟大學) supervised by [Prof. Yaojun Ge](https://bridge.tongji.edu.cn/Data/View/279) and [Prof. Yongxin Yang](https://bridge.tongji.edu.cn/Data/View/285) in 2017.
-Before that, I completed a B.Sc in Civil Engineering from Hunan University (嶽麓書院) under the supervision of Prof. Zhi Fang in 2013.
+I received a MPhil. in Bridge Engineering from Tongji University supervised by [Prof. Yaojun Ge](https://bridge.tongji.edu.cn/Data/View/279) and [Prof. Yongxin Yang](https://bridge.tongji.edu.cn/Data/View/285) in 2017.
+Before that, I completed a B.Sc in Civil Engineering from Hunan University under the supervision of Prof. Zhi Fang in 2013.

 I am interested in turbulence modelling, machine learning, and structures such as bridges, wind turbines.
 I am fond of reading books about history, philosophy and films.
 The [Icarians](https://en.wikipedia.org/wiki/Icarians) is named after a French-based utopian socialist movement.
 Though egalitarianism is an ideal dream in this scarity land, it is the lighthouse of taking care of minortiy groups and also the earth itself.